ppizarror/pygame-menu/docs/_source/advanced.rst

           by the Menu in :py:meth:`pygameMenu.Menu._configure_widget`
           method.
 If **MyWidget** needs additional parameters please use some that are not named as the default kwargs used by the Menu Widget system.

+          Check also that the widget could be added to the `base` menu (the source) or the current active menu (the Menu that is pointing at the execution time).
+This is controlled by `current` optional parameter.
+This parameter changes the base object that will accept the new widget, if the object is the base menu use `self`, if not, use `self._current` Menu pointer.

+          Also, the function must return the created `widget` object.

 =========================